Souha-Kabtni/Celestial_Bodies_Detected/README.md

 ## Recommendations

 + All created models can be used in the future to classify these celestial objects with great accuracy;
++ Although delivered the best results, XGBoost was not tuned.
+There is still potential for XGBoost to deliver more accurate predictions.
++ Deep Learning models were not 'heavily' tuned, and if so, better results might be expected;
 + As there is data about the camera as well, we can perform analysis on them as well;
 + Some feature engineering might be involved.